 Promotions can be one of the best ways to engage new customers and reduce customer churn.
 However, there are some key aspects to a successful promo/coupon campaign that will drive sales:

-- Setting up your coupons and promos can be even more powerful if you do it strategically, opposed to generically.
-Offering 10% off wash + fold or self-serve on weekends can actually decrease your revenue given that people are willing to pay full/higher-prices on weekends/peak store hours.
-It’s critical to set promos that will not only drive new customers to your store, but increase machine utilization and purchases in your off-peak hours.
+Setting up your coupons and promos can be even more powerful if you do it strategically, opposed to generically.
+Offering 10% off wash and fold or self-serve on weekends can actually decrease your revenue.
+People are willing to pay full or higher prices on weekends and peak store hours.
+It’s critical to set promos that will not only drive new customers to your store but increase machine utilization and purchases in your off-peak hours.

-- Offering a percentage or discount service can be valuable, but having the ability to dynamically create promotions based on data and time ranges, specific stores, product/service types, min/max quantities, etc. will raise your ROI on promos to a new level.
+Offering a percentage off or discount service can be valuable.
+Having the ability to dynamically create promotions based on data and time ranges, specific stores, product or service types, and quantities will raise your ROI on promos to a new level.

-- Leveraging existing coupon/promo campaign templates that have proven to be successful by other store owners de-risk campaigns for retaining and creating customers for your stores.
+Leveraging existing successful coupon and promo campaign templates can help improve campaigns focused on retaining and creating customers for your stores.

-In summary, technology is the gateway to drive new initiatives and business opportunities that drastically decrease the manual/labor-intensive work that goes into running laundromats.
+Technology is the gateway to drive new initiatives and business opportunities that drastically decrease the manual, labor-intensive work that goes into running laundromats.

-Beyond just technology, laundry-specific software platforms like Cents, which powers all services mentioned in this blog post, will take your business to new heights.
-To learn more about what Cents can do for you, and other tech trends that can help grow your business, get in touch with us at email@example.com or by visiting us at trycents.com.
+Beyond just technology, laundry-specific software platforms like Cents power all services mentioned in this blog post and can take your business to new heights.
+To learn more about what Cents can do for you, and other tech trends that can help grow your business, schedule a demo with us today.